Last updated on August 31, 2025

 While there are cards like Tezzeret the Seeker which can tutor many of these artifacts, the legendary supertype also enables their use in decks that use legendary tutors like Captain Sisay.

-Another card that benefits from running these is Kethis, the Hidden Hand as it makes all these artifacts cheaper, which is a massive deal to colorless ones like The Celestus or The One Ring.
+Another card that benefits from running these is Kethis, the Hidden Hand.
+It makes all these artifacts cheaper, which is a massive deal to colorless ones like The Celestus or The One Ring.
 Plus, its ability lets you cast them from your graveyard.

 Other commanders that can serve as payoffs or build-arounds for legendary artifacts are Jodah, the Unifier, Sisay, Weatherlight Captain, and Gandalf the White.